-- secElecSpeciesName The name of the secondary electron particle source block. - secElecElectronSpeciesName The name of the emitted electron species.
+- secElecSpeciesName The name of the secondary electron particle source block. - secElecElectronSpeciesName The name of the emitted electron species. - start The simulation time at which emission begins.

-- material A material that determines secondary electron yield.
+- stop The simulation time at which emission ends. - material A material that determines secondary electron yield.
 Can be either "copper" or "stainless". - suppressEnergy A real number, units eV, denoting the suppressing energy of the local electric field.
 If the local field is of sign that would immediately push the electron back into the surface, then emission does not occur.
 If emission is desired regardless than this number is set to a very large number.
 Default is 1e20. - secElecParticleSinkName The name of the particle sink that the secondary electrons are to be emitted from.
 Must be a Boundary Absorb and Save or a Cut Cell Absorb and Save.

-addInteriorSecondaryElectronEmitter (secElecSpeciesName, secElecElectronSpeciesName, material, suppressEnergy, emissionAxis, emissionDir, emissionCoord, secElecParticleSinkName)
+addInteriorSecondaryElectronEmitter (secElecSpeciesName, secElecElectronSpeciesName, start, stop, material, suppressEnergy, emissionAxis, emissionDir, emissionCoord, secElecParticleSinkName)